skypilot-org/skypilot/docs/source/getting-started/quickstart.rst

      # Get 1 K80 GPU.
 Use <name>:<n> to get more (e.g., "K80:8").
      accelerators: K80

+   # Working directory (optional) containing the project codebase.
+   # This directory will be synced with the provisioned cluster.
    workdir: .

+   # Typical use: pip install -r requirements.txt
    setup: |
-     # Typical use: pip install -r requirements.txt
      echo "running setup"

+   # Typical use: make use of resources, such as running training.
    run: |
-     # Typical use: make use of resources, such as running training.
      echo "hello sky!"
      conda env list